Monk's 22 points help Hornets take down Kings

 The Kings lost for just the second time in their past six games.
 They also had a three-game road winning streak snapped.
 The Hornets outscored the Kings by seven points on free throws, going 19 of 27 compared to Sacramento's 12 of 13.

-After Barnes made the first basket of the second half, the teams played 15 consecutive minutes of game time with the margin never larger than four points until Monk's 3-pointer at the 8:36 mark of the fourth quarter made it 90-84.
+After Barnes made the first basket of the second half, the teams played 15 consecutive minutes of game time with the margin never larger than four points until Monk's 3-pointer at the 8:36 mark made it 90-84.
 Then Graham bagged two 3-pointers in a 38-second span to stretch the lead to 96-86.

 Fox had 11 first-half points coming off the bench.
 He also was called for three fouls in the half.
 Williams, returning from missing a couple of games with an injury, had 10 points by halftime as the Hornets were up 53-47 at the break.
 Charlotte received a boost with a 10-0 run in the first quarter.